semih1239/Timelogger/README.md

+# My E-conomic assignment solution

-# e-conomic & sproom hiring task
+## e-conomic & sproom hiring task

 As a part of the e-conomic/sproom recruitment process we ask our candidates to complete a practical development challenge.
 The challenge consists of two parts: